Setting up your IT as a student

 - Enter your university username, found on your library card, for example, abc123, and password to log in.

-Use our guide to find an available University computer, or access your University files, software and printers from your own device, from the comfort of your accommodation:
+Use our guide to find an available University computer, or access your University files, software and printers from your own device.

 - access your University file storage space (your H: drive on a University computer) using files.bath